adriantich/DnoisE/README.md

    + [python-Levenshtein](https://pypi.org/project/python-Levenshtein/)
    + [tqdm](https://pypi.org/project/tqdm/)

- To make an stand-alone application, pyinstaller creates an executable in a bin directory running as follow.
+ To make a stand-alone application, pyinstaller creates an executable in a bin directory as follows.

 ```console
 cd ./DnoisE/